Aegiq/lightworks/docs/source/getting_started.rst

     circuit.add_bs(0)

 .. note::
-    Like Python itself, indexing in the SDK starts from 0, meaning this is always the first mode.
+    Like Python itself, indexing in Lightworks starts from 0, meaning this is always the first mode.
 So for example, in a 4 mode circuit, the modes would be referred to using the indices 0, 1, 2 & 3.

 Once we have a circuit, we can then view the created circuit using the display method.
 For the circuit above this will produce the following: